-Much more than a hashtag, and more practical than piece-by-piece logging, the PFM Plastic-Pollution Map enables spatio-temporal tracking based on color-coded pollution density, ensuring that your data becomes part of the bigger picture of plastic-pollution and its elimination.
+The PFM Map enables spatio-temporal tracking based on color-coded pollution density, ensuring your data becomes part of the bigger picture of plastic-pollution and its elimination.

-You'll also need to specify the site location, which is easy to do using Google Maps.
-Just click on the site location and Google Maps will display the coordinates to enter below.
+You'll need to specify the site location, which is in the photo metadata on most modern cell-phone cameras.
+It is also easy to do using Google Maps.
+Just click on the site location and Google Maps will display the coordinates to enter on the form here.
 PFM will annotate your photos, including photo credit in your name if you request.

 Add your data to the PFM map